At the heart of the Academy is a diverse series of Interest Groups.

 Explores events, ideas, and lives of leading persons of the past.
 The group reads and discusses books chosen by the group to get to know the past and its meaning for us today.
-Members usually pre-read the material chosen for the day as preparation for the discussion.
+Members read the common chosen material for the day in readiness for discussion.

 Reads plays without rehearsal: old, new, classic, avant garde, tragedies, melodrama, comedies and mysteries.
 The mix reflects the interests of our participants, who take turns leading.
 In addition, each play is put in context; we learn about the playwrights and take time to discuss our reactions to the material.

-Meets bi-weekly to read and discuss an immense variety of poems.
+Reads and discusses an immense variety of poems.
 Participants present their own creative efforts, or present a poet and her/his poems on a particular theme.
-Periodically recognized poets or students from Eckerd’s Creative Writing Program share their works.
+Sometimes recognized poets or students from Eckerd’s Creative Writing Program share their works.
 Selections used may be old favorites, the works of Nobelists, Pulitzers, Laureates, or poems in translation.

 Explores in depth important written works whose longevity, continued use and impact classify them as world classics.
 This would include not only literary masterpieces, but also influential works in other areas such as religion, science, economics, etc. Each major work will require at least three months of critical exploration and study to complete.
 Members rotate in leading the group.